Customs Tariff Classification: Find Commodity codes instantly using iCustomsโ€‹

 The practical impact is significant.
 A UK seller who ships 500 product variants to EU customers currently needs to know the 6-digit HS code for each.
 From July 2026, they need the 10-digit TARIC code.
 For many product categories, a single 6-digit HS code has multiple 10-digit TARIC sub-headings, and selecting the wrong one will either trigger EU customs queries or result in incorrect duty calculations at the point of EU import.

 The Harmonised System (HS), or tariff UK, is the standard for the global trade classification of goods.
-Products are given numeric designations known as HS codes, HS tariff codes, or HS classes to designate their HS classification.ย
+Products are assigned a numeric designation known as an HS code, HS tariff code, or customs tariff classification number, which determines their classification for customs purposes and helps authorities apply the correct duties, taxes, trade measures, and import or export requirements.

 These codes help customs agencies, importers, exporters, and international organisations trade, collect data, and apply tariffs.
 The HS code categorisation is structured like a tree, with the root code being a six-digit number.ย